ANNIEsoft/ANNIEelectronics/README.md

 # ANNIEelectronics

-This is the git repository for all ISU work related to electronics development for ANNIE
+This is the git repository for general, non-PSEC electronics work relevant to ANNIE.
+A separate repository already exists for PSEC-related developments: https://github.com/lappd-daq